sjmyuan/sjmyuan.github.io/_posts/2019-01-02-oauth-introduction.md

 2. password
 3. app information

-The app can use the special account to login Outlook and request access to somebody's data, then Outlook will prompt the request to correspond account manager. if the account manager concent the access, Outlook use the app information in the special account to notify app how to build trusted connection to access the data.
+The app can use the special account to login Outlook and request access to somebody's data, then Outlook will prompt the request to correspond account manager. if the account manager consent the access, Outlook use the app information in the special account to notify app how to build trusted connection to access the data.

 If the built connection become untrusted, Outlook won't return the data.
 If account manager regret the agreement, they can revoke the access manually in any time.